hubmapconsortium/hra-millitome-generator/OpenScad Code/README.md

 Program code to be run in Openscad.

 <h4>mt_export.bash</h4>
 This bash terminal script will create all STL and CSV files as configured by calling <em>MT-Generator.scad</em> with the properly formed command line.
 It must reside in the same directory as <em>MT-Generator.scad</em>.
-To invoke the script enter this command: <em>bash mt_export.bash</em><br><br>
+To invoke the script navigate the terminal to the folder containg <em>MT-Generator.scad</em> and enter this command: <em>bash mt_export.bash</em><br><br>

 STL files will export to a folder called <em>exports_stl</em>.
 CSV files will export to a folder called <em>exports_csv</em>.
 Both folders will be created if not already present.
 Files already present in either folder will be overwritten.